samuelepedrazzi/Assignment2_RT1/README.md

 Each sensor has a 1/4-degree field of vision and can observe from -90 to 90 degrees.

-The controller node enters the 'checkTrackLimits' function after receiving a message from '/base scan,' which filters all ranges except those from: * -90° to -70°, * -10° to 10°, * 70° to 90°.
+The controller node enters the 'ControlRobotTrack' function after receiving a message from '/base scan,' which filters all ranges except those from: -100° to -60°,  -20° to 20°,  60° to 100°.

 The function then looks for the minimum value in each of the three sets and decides what action to take: